anhminhtran235/aws-cdk-sam/README.md

 ## Some notes:

 - I haven't figured out debugging.
 I added `launch.json`, and was able to hit a breakpoint.
 However the breakpoint wasn't the one I set, but was in some weird file.
 Here's some resources that might be helpful: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging.html and https://youtu.be/FMsNsSHhRC8?t=272
+- Deploying this is pretty easy.
+Iirc you just need to run cdk deploy and everything will be deployed for you.
+You can go to your lambdas on AWS to check that new lambda is added.
+Note I haven't been able to invoke lambda through API Gateway yet.
+I'm having 403 forbidden error.
+Probably just need to set up the authorization right